 You might be shot.
 You might be sexually assulted.
 You might be murdered.
 Those are big consequences when weighed against You might have a nice time.

 Here’s the thing.
 I could push myself to do it.
 And most likely I’d be fine.
 I’d probably have a wonderful experience and meet wonderful people.
-But, it’s that low percent, high danger fear that’s reinforced by interactions I’ve experienced that keeps me searching for camping partners.
+But, it’s that low percent, high danger fear that keeps me searching for camping partners.
+Not to mention the added benefit of safety in numbers while exploring remote places.

 Camping is a beautiful experience.
 And you can do it with the comfort and safety of a group.
 Don’t feel pressured to camp solo, because you think it “makes you a better camper.”
 Or that you have to do it to be a “real” camper.